ibm-cloud-docs/ssh-keys/add-ssh-key.md

 ## Before you begin
 {: #before-you-begin-adding-ssh-key}

-First, generate your public SSH key, go to the device menu, and makre sure that you have the correct account permissions to complete the tasks.
+First, generate your public SSH key, go to the device menu, and make sure that you have the correct account permissions to complete the tasks.

 * [Generate the public SSH key](/docs/vpc?topic=vpc-ssh-keys#locating-ssh-keys).
 * Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/infrastructure/ssh-keys?topic=virtual-servers-navigating-devices).